 Environmental pollution is a major threat to children’s health, as explicitly recognized in article 24 (2) (c) of the Convention.
 However, in many countries, pollution is often overlooked and its impact, underestimated.
 Unsafe drinking water, inadequate sanitation and household air pollution pose serious challenges to children’s health.
 Pollution associated with industrialization, including exposure to toxic substances and hazardous waste, present more complex and uncertain threats to health, often resulting in effects long after exposure.

 Climate change, biodiversity loss and the degradation of ecosystems create new obstacles for the realization of children’s right to health.
 These environmental factors often interact, exacerbating existing health disparities.
-For example, rising temperatures caused by climate change increase the risk of vector-borne diseases and concentrations of air pollutants that stunt brain and lung development and exacerbate respiratory conditions.Climate change, pollution and toxic substances all represent key drivers of the alarming loss in biodiversity and degradation of ecosystems on which human health depends.
+For example, rising temperatures caused by climate change increase the risk of vector-borne diseases and concentrations of air pollutants that stunt brain and lung development and exacerbate respiratory conditions.
+Climate change can worsen access to nutrition and exposure to extreme heat, wildfire, and other extreme weather events for pregnant people, which may result in poor birth outcomes such as low birthweight, which increases risk of infant death and can have lifelong health consequences.
+Maternal exposure to some toxics such as heavy metals is linked to birth conditions that can lead to disabilities that may be physical, intellectual, or developmental.
+Maternal exposure to air pollution is linked to neurological harms to the foetal brain, with lifelong consequences for children.
+Climate change, pollution and toxic substances all represent key drivers of the alarming loss in biodiversity and degradation of ecosystems on which human health depends.
 Specific impacts include reductions in microbial diversity, critical to the development of children’s immune systems and to the increasing prevalence of autoimmune diseases, with long term effects.

 Under-five mortality and disease can be prevented through the reduction of air pollution, water pollution, exposure to toxic substances, and other types of environmental harm.
-The effects of climate change, including water scarcity, food insecurity, vector- and water-borne diseases, intensification of air pollution and physical and psychological trauma linked to both sudden and slow onset events, are disproportionately borne by children.
+The effects of climate change, including water scarcity, food insecurity, vector- and water-borne diseases, intensification of air and water pollution and physical and psychological trauma linked to both sudden and slow onset events, are disproportionately borne by children.
+In utero exposure to air pollution, extreme heat, wildfire smoke, and toxics like lead, for example, are linked with preterm or low birth weight, both major contributors to infant mortality, and linked with lifelong poor health, including during childhood.
+Air pollution is linked to 20 percent of newborn deaths mostly because they are born preterm or low birth weight.

 Another concern is children’s current and anticipated psychosocial, emotional and mental health problems and suffering caused by environmental harm.
 The link between children’s mental health and environmental harm is increasingly recognized, such as the increasing prevalence of eco-anxiety, and needs further emphasis.